If you have been sexually assaulted or are experiencing intimate partner abuse or know of someone who has…

 - Consider filing a report with University Police (540) 654-1025.
 University Police can meet with you to discuss your options in terms of pressing charges or filing a report.
 University Police are trained in handling sexual assault and interpersonal violence cases.
 If the assault occurred off campus, meeting with a UMW detective can assist you in filing a report with a local police department in which the assault occurred.

-- Consider filing a report with Judicial Affairs.
-You can reach them at (540) 654-1660.
-Within the University community, people who are sexually assaulted by a UMW student are encouraged to file.
+- Consider filing a report with The Office of Title IX.
+You can reach them at firstname.lastname@example.org or (540) 654-1166.
+Within the University community, people who are sexually assaulted are encouraged to report any violations of UMW’s Policy on Sexual and Gender Based Harassment and Other Forms of Interpersonal Violence.
 Offenders are in violation of UMW’s Sexual Misconduct Policy.
-You can meet with Dr. Ray Tuttle to discuss your options.
+You can meet with the Title IX Coordinator Stefanie Lucas-Waverly (email@example.com) to discuss your options.

-- Remember your information will be kept confidential.
-In seeking support from RCASA or the counseling center, you can feel assured that your personal information will be kept confidential.
-It is up to you if and when you may choose to “make a report” the counseling center and RCASA are services in place to provide support to you, and you are in control of whether or not you choose to make a report to the police, or Judicial Affairs.
+Remember your infomation will be kept confidential.
+In seeking support from RCASA, Empowerhouse or the counseling center, you can feel assured that your personal information will be kept confidential.
+It is up to you if and when you may choose to “make a report” the counseling center, RCASA, and Empowerhouse are services in place to provide support to you, and you are in control of whether or not you choose to make a report to the police, or The Office of Title IX.
 However, if you choose to do this, we would be happy to assist you in this process.